-So, we spent the night in Tubbrid Castle last Friday.
+So, we spent the night in Tubbrid Castle a few months back.
 And we had the whole place to ourselves.
 A whole damn castle…

 Let me tell you, there’s no better way to come crashing back down to reality than going from sleeping in a castle one night, to spending a night in a tiny bungalow in a housing estate in Dublin the next.

-And although it’s early days for John (the host) who only launched the property on the site in recent months after years of restoration work, it’s only a matter of time before bookings go through the roof.
+And although it’s early days for John (the host) who only launched the property on the site in 2019, it’s only a matter of time before bookings go through the roof.

 Welcome to Tubbrid castle in Kilkenny